LuccaHellriegel/7guis-cljs/README.md

 Below I have detailed some design decisions, alternatives, limitations and the main features.
 Besides that I have taken care to comment many decisions in the code.

-The current implementation is as far as I can tell bug-free and fullfills the 7GUIs spec.
+The current implementation is as far as I can tell bug-free and fulfills the 7GUIs spec.
 Generally, I have kept as close to the 7GUIs spec in terms of layout and functionality as made sense.
 In some tasks I have included test data to make testing the features easier.
 The data can be removed by searching "Test-Data" and removing the corresponding code-block.

+# Tasks

-# Task 1: Counter
+## Task 1: Counter

 Its a counter.
 What does it do?
 I counts <s>blue</s> things.

-# Task 2: Temperature Converter
+## Task 2: Temperature Converter

 Converts Fahrenheit to Celsius and back.